-The BSW Program Director and Department Chair have the authority to dismiss a student from the Social Work Department.
-Before initiating such an action, the Department Chair or BSW Program Director may seek to obtain additional information regarding the student's academic standing and conduct from department faculty, the student, field education director, and/or relevant others.
+The BSW Program Director and Department Chair have the authority to terminate a student from the BSW Program for poor academic performance, unethical behavior, or other reasons that demonstrate unprofessional performance as a student in the program.
+Before initiating such an action, the Department Chair or BSW Program Director may seek to obtain additional information regarding the student's academic standing and/or conduct from department faculty, the student, field education director, and/or relevant others.

-If the Department Chair or BSW Director determine that there is sufficient reason to question a student's fitness to continue in the program, then they shall advise the student of the perceived deficiencies and notify the student of the opportunity to be heard on the proposed action.
-A copy of the action taken shall be given to the student and a copy will be given to the Dean of the School of Applied Studies.
-At the time of notice, the student shall be informed of their right to follow the Grievance and Appeal Procedures as set forth in the Washburn University Undergraduate Catalog.
+If the Department Chair or BSW Director determine that there is sufficient reason to question a student's fitness to continue in the program, they shall advise the student of the perceived deficiencies and notify the student of the opportunity to be heard on the proposed action.
+A written copy of the final action taken shall be given to the student and a copy will be given to the Dean of the School of Applied Studies.
+At the time of notice, the student shall be informed in writing of their right to appeal the action as well as the steps for an appeal.

-If the Department Chair or BSW Program Director determine that the student's presence in the classroom or practicum setting constitutes an immediate threat to the student and/or others, the Department Chair or BSW Program Director may impose an immediate suspension.
-If such action is taken, the Department Chair or BSW Program Director shall immediately notify the student, the Dean of the School of Applied Studies, the Vice President of Academic Affairs, the student's advisor, and any other parties (e.g., campus police, classroom or practicum instructors) involved in the situation.

-For noncompliance with the University's Student Conduct and Disciplinary Code, additional procedures may be imposed as outlined in the Washburn University Undergraduate Catalog.
+If the Department Chair or BSW Program Director determines that the student's presence in the classroom or field education setting constitutes an immediate threat to the student and/or others, the Department Chair or BSW Program Director may impose an immediate suspension.
+If such action is taken, the Department Chair or BSW Program Director shall immediately notify the student, the Dean of the School of Applied Studies, the Vice President of Academic Affairs, the student's advisor, and any other parties (e.g., campus police, classroom or field education instructors) involved in the situation.
+For noncompliance with the University's Student Conduct and Disciplinary Code, additional procedures may be imposed by University officials as outlined in the Washburn University Undergraduate Catalog.